Search and Hit Enter

 Fresh shiitake mushrooms are low FODMAP in 11g serves.
 In serves of 17g or more, they contain moderate amounts of mannitol.
 In serves of 75g or more, they contain high amounts of mannitol.

-Dried shiitake are low FODMAP in 7g serves.
-Monash doesn’t specify a moderate threshold, but says they are high in mannitol in serves exceeding 15g.
+Dried shiitake are low FODMAP in 8g serves.
+In 13g serves they contain moderate amounts of mannitol and they are high in mannitol in serves exceeding 15g.

 How many shiitake mushrooms are which variety you add (fresh or dried) is personal to you.
 I have provided a ranged serving size, but you know yourself better than I do.